CertiCoq/certicoq/theories/L6_PCPS/README.md

 ### cps.v
 The syntax of the L6 language.

+### cps_NEW.v
+The syntax of the L6 language updated with new tag system that will be used when compiling to CompCert.

+(TODO: Merge this with cps.v once all of the proofs are updated)

 ### eval.v
 The evaluation semantics of the L6 language.

+### eval_NEW.v
+The evaluation semantics of the L6 language updated with new tag system that will be used when compiling to CompCert.

+(TODO: Merge this with eval.v once all of the proofs are updated).

 ### cps_util.v
 Useful lemmas and definitions about the L6 language.